 Antwerp: Europe’s leading and the world’s 2nd-largest petrochemical cluster

-Second only to Houston, the Port of Antwerp (Flanders) is known around the globe for its petrochemical cluster.
+Second only to Houston, the Port of Antwerp-Bruges (Flanders) is known the world over for its petrochemical cluster in the Antwerp area.
 In addition to extensive and readily available petrochemical storage capacity, Antwerp’s cluster boasts a high level of integration and diversity across the chemical value chain – from raw materials, feedstocks and chemical building blocks to commodities, intermediates and final products.
 Opportunities for synergies in energy, process integration and logistics reign supreme, offering world-class cost effectiveness.

-The numbers tell the rest of the tale, as the port area houses:
+The numbers tell the rest of the tale, as the Antwerp port area houses:

 ‘Sustainable Resources, Materials & Chemistry’ has been identified as one of five key value chains of Flanders Accelerates, the official internationalization strategy for Flanders’ economy.
 As such, the chemical industry is backed by a strategic partnership between sector federation essenscia and government agency Flanders Investment & Trade (FIT).